 You can also set the alerts up from the fitbit.com dashboard.

 If your Fitbit is not charging, or not charging fully, test out the solutions below.
 They are quick and simple so should hopefully get your Sense, Versa, Charge or other Fitbit working in no time.

 This is the default solution.
 It is the first thing you should always try.

 Restarting your tracker will often fix any internal problems that it might be having.
-It is also the solution if your Fitbit is not responding to button presses, taps, or swipes, if it is not connecting to the app or if it is not tracking your activity.
+It is also the go-to troubleshooting step if your Fitbit is not responding to button presses, taps, or swipes, if it is not connecting to the app or if it is not tracking your activity.